dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmSeriesMetadataThreads)"
     "
+    .. _dcmSeriesMetadataMaxRetries:

+    :ref:`Update Series Metadata Maximum Number of Retries <dcmSeriesMetadataMaxRetries>`",integer,"Maximum number of retries to create/update aggregated Series Metadata.
+Only effective if Update Series Metadata Retry Interval is specified. -1 = forever.

+    (dcmSeriesMetadataMaxRetries)"
+    "
     .. _dcmSeriesMetadataRetryInterval:

     :ref:`Update Series Metadata Retry Interval <dcmSeriesMetadataRetryInterval>`",string,"Interval in ISO-8601 duration format PnDTnHnMnS in which failed attempts to create/update aggregated Series Metadata will be retried.
+Only effective if Update Series Metadata Maximum Number of Retries != 0.
 If absent, failed attempts will not be retried.

     (dcmSeriesMetadataRetryInterval)"
     "